-Since the Acquisition to December 31, 2018, Wallbridge has completed more than 25,000 metres of exploration drilling at Fenelon Gold.
-This drilling extended existing zones and discovered several new parallel zones.
+Since the Acquisition to October 31, 2019, Wallbridge has completed more than 82,000 metres of exploration drilling at Fenelon Gold discovering new zones, significantly expanding the known footprint, thereby demonstrating the large size potential of the gold system.

-Near the end of 2017, Wallbridge decided to proceed with an exploration bulk sample at Fenelon Gold.
-In early 2018, Wallbridge secured all permits and Certificates of Approval required to allow for the commencement of dewatering of the open pit along with water treatment and discharge as well as underground exploration activities at Fenelon Gold.
+In early 2018, Wallbridge secured all permits and Certificates of Approval required to allow for the commencement of dewatering of the open pit along with water treatment and discharge as well as underground exploration activities at Fenelon Gold, including a 35,000 tonne bulk sample.